-Potato salad is a hearty side dish made with simple ingredients.
+Potato salad is a popular southern side dish.
+It’s hearty and delicious.
+Easy to make with simple ingredients.
 Pairs well with baked pork chops, fried chicken, fried fish, meatloaf, or whatever you like.
 Also superb with a ham sandwich.

 Potatoes should be firm-fork-tender, not soft like mashed potatoes.
 Watch closely to prevent over cooking.